CNBC Awards

 The Progressive Wage Model (PWM) is a critical initiative that aims to uplift low-wage workers by tying wage increases to skills and productivity.
 While PWM has proven to be a game-changer for improving wages, its successful implementation presents several challenges for businesses, particularly in sectors like cleaning, food services, and security.

-As Singapore continues to foster an inclusive economy, it is essential for businesses to align with PWM while ensuring operational efficiency.
-This is where HR software, such as HashMicro’s HR solution, can make a significant difference.
+As Singapore continues to foster an inclusive economy, businesses must align with PWM while ensuring operational efficiency.
+HR software, such as HashMicro’s HR solution, can make a significant difference

-By automating key HR processes and offering advanced features, HR software simplifies the complexity of implementing PWM.
+By automating key HR processes and offering advanced features, the best HR software will simplify the complexity of implementing PWM.
 It helps businesses manage payroll, track employee progress, and ensure compliance with wage regulations.

-With the right tools in place, companies can achieve a seamless integration of PWM while enhancing productivity and employee satisfaction.
+With the right tools, companies can seamlessly integrate PWM while enhancing productivity and employee satisfaction.
 HashMicro HR software can make implementing PWM straightforward and effective.
 Here are some key ways it can help:

 • Automated wage calculations